Trillium is pleased to announce the release of our first updated version of TrilliumGIS.

 – Ray Tanguay, Auto Advisor to the Governments of Ontario and Canada

 TrilliumGIS is open for business at trilliumgis.ca.
 The application is free and contains information on over 20,000 Ontario firms in the manufacturing sector.
 The database is provided by Scott’s Directories, with some additions from other partner organizations.
 Trillium will update the directory and enhance the performance of the tool every six months.
-In the meantime, you can familiarize yourself with the tool through this video.

 Who will use the app and what can they do?

 - Foreign and domestic investors looking to establish their business in Ontario will be able to see transportation infrastructure, potential suppliers and educational institutions within specific geographic areas

 - Existing manufacturers and suppliers can use the application to locate each other and seek new business partnerships

 - Firms and prospective workers in the manufacturing sector will be able to see which educational institutions provide what type of learning and research